msqd/harp/README.rst

 of your application's external API interactions.
 Think of it as a reverse API gateway or a nearline service mesh for external APIs.

+**HARP is released as an Early Access Preview.
+This means that the software is still in active development and may not be suitable for your applications.**

 .. image:: docs/images/how-it-works.png

 * **Easy Integration**: Integrating with your application is a breeze, because it speaks the same language you already